Sheffield Student Housing

 What safety features are there?

-All properties are supplied with dry powder extinguishers and fire blankets in the kitchens, water extinguishers throughout the property and regularly-tested smoke alarms.
+Most properties are supplied with fire blankets in the kitchens and regularly-tested smoke alarms throughout.
 All gas appliances are tested annually under the gas safe scheme.

 What day is the bin collected?